 - Work evenings, weekends and overtime during peak demand.

-One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
-You need a certain skill set, in-depth training and ongoing qualifications.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar position.
+You have to have a distinct skill set, extensive training and ongoing endorsements.

 - Have job security realizing your position can’t be outsourced.